DylanThomasShine/Restaurant-Cowhey-Chez.Milestone-2/readme.md

 [_**Am Webtech:**_](https://amwebtech.com/ "Am Webtech")

+Am Webtech was used to help create the gallery section

 [_**Bootstrap 5.0:**_](https://getbootstrap.com/docs/5.0/getting-started/introduction/ "Bootstrap")

 Bootstrap was used to assist with certain aspects for the responsiveness and styling of the website.